 1. Cost of Living

-When Mark and I were shopping for a place to live in Nha Trang, Dalat and Ho Chi Minh City we found many cool options.
+When Mark and I were searching for a place to live in Nha Trang, Dalat, Da Nang, and Ho Chi Minh City we found many cool options.

-For instance, we were checking out amazing two bedroom apartment on 40th floor with an ocean view for $550 per month, a studio in a newly built complex for $250 per month, an entire 3 bedroom house with garage and lawn for $500 (which we didn’t need).
+For instance, we were checking out an amazing two-bedroom apartment on 40th floor with an ocean view for $550 per month, a studio in a newly built complex for $250 per month, an entire 3 bedroom house with garage and lawn for $500 (which we didn’t need).

 From our experience, Vietnam is one of the safest budget destinations to live in.
 And, economically it is very stable.